Symmetries and anomalies of Kitaev spin-$S$ models: Identifying symmetry-enforced exotic quantum matter: Discussion

-{\it Discussion.} In this paper, we have analyzed the symmetries and anomalies of the Kitaev spin-$S$ models, and we have discussed their physical consequences.
+In this paper, we have analyzed the symmetries and anomalies of the Kitaev spin-$S$ models, and discussed their profound physical consequences.
+In short, the Kitaev spin-$S$ models have a $\z_2^{[1]}\times\z_2^{(x)}\times\z_2^{(y)}\times\z_2^T$ symmetry, and a nontrivial anomaly occurs only if $S\in\z+\frac{1}{2}$, which is purely associated with the $\z_2^{[1]}$ symmetry.
+The symmetry and anomaly have various consequences in the ground state and the low-energy excitations, as discussed in Sec. \ref{sec: consequences}.
+In particular, if $S\in\z+\frac{1}{2}$ the system realizes symmetry-enforced exotic quantum matter with emergent fermions.

 On one hand, our results can be viewed as constraints on the ground states of the Kitaev spin-$S$ models from their symmetries and anomalies.
 To fully understand their ground states, however, one has to go beyond our analysis, and most likely numerical studies are needed.
 On the other hand, if one is interested in the phase diagram containing all models with these symmetries and anomalies, which include the Kitaev model as a special example, our results provide the basis to classify all quantum phases that can emerge on this phase diagram.
 The hypothesis of emergibility in Ref.~\cite{Zou2021} conjectures that all quantum phases that can match the anomaly can emerge somewhere on the phase diagram, and based on this idea classifications of various exotic quantum phases have been performed \cite{Ye2021a, Ye2023}.
-It is also of interest to apply this idea to the Kitaev models and their perturbed versions.
+It is of interest to apply this idea to the Kitaev models and their perturbed versions.

 Also, in this paper we focus on the internal symmetries, and it is interesting to incorporate lattice symmetries into the analysis.
 Furthermore, when determining the mixed anomaly between the 0-form and 1-form symmetries, we referred to the solvable Kitaev model.
 It is useful to develop a method that can determine the anomaly without using any Hamiltonian.
+In addition, it is important to identify numerical and experimental probes for the emergent fractional excitations in these systems.
+Finally, since our idea of inferring the existence of fractional excitations from symmetries and anomalies is quite general, applying it to other setups may also lead to profound insights.
 We leave these to future work.

+We also remark that the present work is not only of conceptual importance, but also of practical interest.
+One lesson from this work (and also Refs. \cite{ Verresen2022, Ellison2022, Inamura2023}) is that certain symmetries of a system can enforce this system to realize an exotic quantum phase of matter, which features, for example, fractional excitations.
+Therefore, to experimentally realize such exotic quantum phases of matter, it is helpful to first identify experimental setups where such symmetries are present, at least approximately.